juanmahv/pitagorin/README.md

 The game is basic: the kid has to resolve some randomly selected basic math operations.
 After 10 hits a cartoon picture appears.
 Currently, the pictures are embedded in the resource file, so no way to change them without recompilation.

+The pictures need to be inside the directory *pic* and numerated from 0.jpg to 4.jpg.
+The pictures are not in repository.